-- a) What types of E&T case management services will the State agency provide?
+What types of E&T case management services will the State agency provide?
 Check all that apply.

-- \boxtimes Comprehensive intake assessments
+- □ Comprehensive intake assessments

-- ☑ Individualized Service Plans

-- ☑ Progress monitoring

-- \boxtimes Coordination with service providers
+- oximes Coordination with service providers - □ Reassessment

-- ⊠ Reassessment

-\boxtimes Other.
-Please briefly describe: For educational students, case management services will be completed by the DWSS case manager in addition to receiving case management from the educational provider.
+☑ Other.
+Please briefly describe: For educational students, case management services will be completed by the educational provider in addition to receiving case management from the DWSS SNAPET case manager if engaged in other non-education components in addition to education.

-b) Describe how case management services are delivered in your State.
+Describe how case management services are delivered in your State.
 For instance, in one model case management is provided by E&T specialists who provide assessments and other services after participants are referred to E&T. In other instances, case management is integrated into the component.
 If your State uses more than one model, describe the one or two most common ways of delivering case management services.

-Once the referral is received from DWSS eligibility staff, the SNAPET case manager or staff at the contracted third-party educational institution will contact the SNAP recipient to complete or schedule a SNAPET Employment Plan (SEP) appointment.
-The voluntary participant will meet with a SNAPET case manager or staff at contracted third-party educational institutions to establish their initial SEP.
-During the SEP appointment the SNAPET case manager or contracted third-party educational institution staff will complete an assessment; utilizing the results to determine the appropriate component for the participant, identify the necessary support services and complete the employment plan.
+Once the referral is received from DWSS eligibility staff, the SNAPET case manager or staff at the contracted third-party provider will contact the SNAP recipient to complete or schedule a SNAPET Employment Plan (SEP) or initial appointment.
+The voluntary participant will meet with a SNAPET case manager or staff at contracted third-party provider to establish their initial SEP or plan.
+During the appointment the SNAPET case manager or contracted third-party provider staff will complete an assessment; utilizing the results to determine the appropriate component for the participant, identify the necessary support services and complete an employment plan.

-Participants will receive ongoing case management services from the SNAPET case managers and staff at contracted third-party educational institutions.
+Participants will receive ongoing case management services from the SNAPET case managers and staff at contracted third party providers.
 Case management services include supervision of allowable activities, progress monitoring, referrals to and navigation of community resources, and issuance of necessary support services.

-A SNAPET case manager will attempt to contact the SNAPET participant every two weeks to ensure the individual is engaged in the activity and receiving support services necessary to participate in the program.
+A SNAPET case manager/ provider will attempt to contact the SNAPET participant every two weeks to ensure the individual is engaged in the activity and receiving support services necessary to participate in the program.
 Participants will also be referred to community partners if necessary.